MiftaSetya/MiftaSetya/README.md

 <h1 align="center">Hi 👋, I'm Mifta Setya Pratama</h1>
 <h3 align="center">I am a student majoring in software engineering at SMKN 1 Jenangan.
 I was born on August 17, 2006.
-I am enthusiastic about Mobile App Development, and I am also always enthusiastic about learning new technology</h3>
+I am enthusiastic about Mobile App Development, and I am also enthusiastic about learning new technology</h3>

 - 🔭 I’m currently preparing to learn everything that can improve my **skill**